openenclave/openenclave/tcps/README.md

 however).
 Instead, use a struct as the return type, and put all output parameters in the struct.
 Again, all struct members must be value types (scalars or arrays) not pointers.
 3. Do not use variable-size buffer pointers.
 (This constraint is actually redundant with the first two, since EDL requires such buffers to have either **[in]**, **[out]**, or both.)
-For example, **buffer256**, **buffer1024**, and **buffer4096** types are provided by **TcpsCalls.edl** (actually defined in TcpsFile.edl which is included by TcpsCalls.edl) for buffers of the corresponding sizes.
+For example, **buffer256**, **buffer1024**, and **buffer4096** types are provided by **oebuffer.edl** which can be imported by the application's EDL file.
 The compiler will still optimize the code to actually pass pointers but the generated code will use struct copies rather than passing embedded pointers between the trusted and untrusted sides, which is the key.
 For strings passed from trusted to untrusted